DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 2. Started the Pi and found its IP address.
 3. Made an SSH connection.

+## Can I Skip This?
+Short answer: no.

+## Summary of Commands.
+1. Using the Raspberry Pi Imager is show in this [slideshow of screenshots](raspberry-pi-imager.md).
+2. Scanning for the IP address
+3. Making the SSH connection: `ssh pi@raspberrypi`

 ## Reviewing the Parts List
 You'll need a Raspberry Pi 4, a micro-SD card, and a power supply.
 For connection to your network, you'll need a cable and a port on your internet router you can plug into.
 You will also want an external storage device and a USB adapter to connect it.